Barry Bostwick

 Barry Knapp Bostwick (born February 24, 1945) is an American actor.
 He is best known for portraying Brad Majors in The Rocky Horror Picture Show (1975) and Mayor Randall Winston in the sitcom Spin City (1996–2002).
-Bostwick has also had considerable success in musical theatre, winning a Tony Award for his role in The Robber Bridegroom.
+Bostwick has also had considerable success in musical theatre, winning a Tony Award for his role in The Robber Bridegroom and performing the role of Danny Zuko in the original Broadway production of Grease.

-Early life
+Early life, family and education

 Bostwick was born February 24, 1945, in San Mateo, California.
 He is the son of Elizabeth "Betty" (née Defendorf), a housewife, and Henry "Bud" Bostwick, a city planner and actor.
-His only sibling, older brother Henry "Pete" Bostwick, died at the age of 32 in a car accident on July 20, 1973.
+Barry's only sibling, older brother Henry "Pete" Bostwick, died at age 32 in a car accident on July 20, 1973.

 Bostwick attended San Diego's United States International University in 1967, majoring in acting, got his start on the Hillbarn Theatre stage now located in Foster City, and worked for a time as a circus performer.
 He also attended NYU's Graduate Acting Program, graduating in 1968.